Lee Brand

-Lee R. Brand (born April 5, 1949) is an American politician and businessman who is the 25th mayor of Fresno, California.
+Lee R. Brand (born April 5, 1949) is an American politician and businessman who served as the 25th mayor of Fresno, California.
 He took office as the successor for Ashley Swearengin on January 3, 2017.
 Upon inauguration, Brand became the oldest to assume the mayoralty of Fresno beating the previous holder Dr. Chester A. Rowell by 3 years and 21 days.

 Early life

 Brand was born in The Dalles, Oregon.
 His father was Archie L. Brand better known as ‘Brandy,’ of English descent, and his mother was Florence G. Trosi.
 His parents, his brother and he lived in a small motel room with no indoor bathroom.
 Archie and Florence worked for his grandfather Archie M. Brand better known as A.M. as dishwashers and general labor at the café, gas station, motel and small zoo A.M. operated.

 Brand's mother was from Fresno, and his maternal grandfather and grandmother, Ralph Trosi and Pierina Trosi immigrated to the U.S. from Naples.

 The Brand family moved to Fresno when A.M. no longer ran the roadside business and started a career as a sea lion trainer, touring the county with his ‘Sparky the Seal’ act.
 Brand's family arrived in Fresno in 1954 where he and his brother began Elementary school.

 Growing up in a poor household, Brand began committing petty theft while in elementary school.
 While in junior high, Brand and some friends were arrested for breaking and entering several schools and served time in the juvenile hall work program.
 In 1964, when Brand was only 15, his father died in a plane crash.

 At Theodore Roosevelt High School in Fresno, Brand was an average student who competed on the cross country and track teams and ran a 1:59 half-miler in his junior year.
 He became a voracious reader is senior year and his grades started improving.

 After graduating in 1967, Brand briefly attended Fresno City College before enlisting in the California Air National Guard.

 After less than half a year in active duty as a technician, Brand returned to Fresno and engaged in a lifestyle he described as "sex, drugs, and rock and roll" before experiencing a "calling from God" in 1971.
 Brand began taking heavy course loads at Fresno City College and later California State University, Fresno (Fresno State) and graduated in 1973 from Fresno State summa cum laude.
 Brand paid for his education by working at a local Sears and doing weekend patrol for the California Air National Guard.
 He later received an honorable discharge from the Guard.